vmware-samples/validated-solutions-for-cloud-foundation/appliance/README.md

    ./appliance-build.sh
    ```

-   > **Note**
+> [!NOTE]
 >
 > The appliance build takes approximately 10 minutes to complete.

-3. After the build process completes, the OVA is exported to the `output-appliance` directory and the temporary machine image is destroyed.
+1. After the build process completes, the OVA is exported to the `output-appliance` directory and the temporary machine image is destroyed.

 ## Contributing